 Digestive Health – Preventing Diarrhea and Constipation

 Bananas contain exceptionally high amounts of certain compounds such as Fructo-oligosaccharide and SCFAs (Short Chain Fatty Acids).
 Fructo-oligosaccharide nourishes the probiotic bacteria and thereby boosts its function and increases its numbers inside the colon.
-This bacterium produces enzymes which increase the digestive ability, body’s ability for the absorption of Calcium, and protects the body from the infections caused by unhealthy and harmful bacteria.
+This bacterium produces enzymes that increase the digestive ability, the body’s ability for the absorption of Calcium, and protects the body from the infections caused by unhealthy and harmful bacteria.
 SCFAs help to increase the body’s ability to absorb Calcium more efficiently.

 Bananas offer a natural antacid effect inside the body.
-Thus, people suffering from heartburns can eat this fruit as it provides soothing relief.
+Thus, people suffering from heartburn can eat this fruit as it provides soothing relief.
 They reduce irritation and acidity by stimulating the cells on the internal lining of the stomach.
 This stimulation produces thicker mucus that protects against the acid.
 They contain protease inhibitors which help to inhibit bacteria inside the stomach as these bacteria are the primary cause of ulcer development.

 Bananas help with Ulcers

-- Regular consumption of banana aids ulcer patients as it has an antibacterial substance that may inhibit the growth of ulcer-causing H. pylori bacteria.
-Pectin and vitamin C in banana is effective in healing the damaged digestive system faster.
+Regular consumption of banana aids ulcer patients as it has an antibacterial substance that may inhibit the growth of ulcer-causing H. pylori bacteria.
+Pectin and vitamin C in a banana is effective in healing the damaged digestive system faster.
 The high amount of serotonin found in bananas neutralizes the excess amounts of hydrochloric acid discharge and soothes the uneasiness (Kumar, K.P.S., et al., 2012).

 Unripe plantains have traditionally been used as a treatment for ulcers, not only are they beneficial at reducing ulcer pain, particularly from gastric juices, they also aid in healing the ulcers.
 Plantains and bananas alike aid in building up a mucosal layer or coating, decreasing cell shedding, leakage and increasing the rate of ulcer healing (Chatterjee, A., et al., 2014).